WHERE MERAKI CONSTRAINS

 Questions before you move off Meraki cameras

 Yes.
-TetherX supports 200+ camera manufacturers including Hanwha, Axis, Bosch, Avigilon, Pelco, Hikvision, Dahua, Uniview, i-PRO, Mobotix, Vivotek and any ONVIF device.
-The cameras already installed at the customer site stay, regardless of the network vendor under them.
+TetherX supports 1,000+ integrations including Hanwha, Axis, Bosch, Avigilon, Pelco, Hikvision, Dahua, Uniview, i-PRO, Mobotix, VIVOTEK and any ONVIF (the open camera standard) device.
+Cameras already installed at the customer site stay, regardless of the network vendor under them.

 Yes.
 TetherX is network-agnostic.
 Existing Meraki MS switches, MX firewalls and MR access points keep working exactly as they were.
 The change is the cameras - replace Meraki MV cameras with any other brand (or keep them on a separate Meraki-only segment if the customer wants) and TetherX runs the VMS.

 The headline Meraki value is that cameras, switches and firewalls all live in one Dashboard - convenient for IT teams that already manage everything through Cisco.
-TetherX is a security-specific platform, not a networking platform.
-If the customer's priority is unified-IT-dashboard, Meraki remains the right answer; if their priority is best-of-breed cameras at a reasonable price, TetherX is.
+TetherX is a security-specific platform with native ARC integration (Alarm Receiving Centre) for control rooms and monitoring, not a networking platform.
+If the customer's priority is one Dashboard for all IT, Meraki remains the right answer; if their priority is the right camera for each site at a fair price with security-team workflows, TetherX is.

 Yes.
 30 days through an integrator partner, TetherBox included, full platform access.
 Extensions on request.